 Also identify those business owners whom you respect and make a commitment to learning from them.

 And don’t forget that you are a woman.
 Hard to overlook, right?
 Maybe not.

-Too many times, as women, we work really hard on trying to compete in male-dominated industries by attempting to match or outdo the things men have been doing for centuries; when what we should be doing is celebrating all the intrinsic gifts we bring to the market, and using them to compete, connect and succeed.
+Too many times, as women, we work really hard on trying to compete in male-dominated industries.
+By attempting to match or outdo the things men have been doing for centuries.
+When what we should be doing is celebrating all the intrinsic gifts we bring to the market.
+Using them to compete, connect and succeed.